 Sections 212(a)(9)(C)(i) and (ii) of the Immigration and National Act further state that foreign nationals who illegally enter or attempt to illegally enter the U.S. after certain prior immigration violations are permanently barred.

-If you are subject to the 5, 10 or 20 year-bar, you do not need the I-212 waiver if you wait outside the U.S. for the duration of the bar before you seek admission to the U.S. But if you wish to lawfully reenter the U.S. before the time bar expires, you must obtain an I-212 waiver.
+When you are subject to the 5, 10 or 20 year-bar, you do not need the I-212 waiver if you wait outside the U.S. for the duration of the bar before you seek admission to the U.S. But if you wish to lawfully reenter the U.S. before the time bar expires, you must obtain an I-212 waiver.
 And when a permanent bar applies to you, you will forever be required to obtain an I-212 waiver.

 An approved Form I-212, Application for Permission to Reapply for Admission into the United States After Deportation or Removal, is valid indefinitely, as long as it is not revoked by the agency that issued the approval.
-You may use the I-212 approval for any future immigrant or nonimmigrant purposes, as long as you do not incur new inadmissibility under INA section 212(a)(9)(A) or (C) that requires you to file a new application.

 You have a five-year bar on reentry from the date of your removal if: